How does media law address hate speech?

 Related FAQs

-How does media law affect the entertainment industry?
+How does media law protect the public from false information?

 Related Blog Posts